-A quantitative statistical relationship between plasma bubbles observed in situ in the meridional direction, 250 MHz amplitude scintillation, and JULIA observations were reported by Burke et al. (2003) using data recorded by the polar-orbiting Defense Meteorological Satellite Program (DMSP).
+A quantitative statistical relationship between plasma bubbles observed in situ in the meridional direction, 250 MHz amplitude scintillation, and JULIA observations was reported by Burke et al. (2003) using data recorded by the polar-orbiting Defense Meteorological Satellite Program (DMSP).
 From the observations made by Burke et al. (2004), the plasma plumes recorded by JULIA frequently occurred at altitudes lower than that of the DMSP orbit.
-Most of the plasma plumes failed to reach altitudes >600 km and therefore, they were not observed by DMSP satellite which orbited at an altitude of about 840 km.
-It is possible to compare in situ measurements made by Swarm and JULIA observation at altitudes of 460 km (Swarm A and C) and 510 km (Swarm B).
-Compared to DMSP, Swarm allows a comparison of measurements from identical instruments at different altitudes and in different longitudinal sectors (Zakharenkova et al., 2016).
-Previous comparison of Swarm in situ measurements with ground-based radar observations (e.g., Zakharenkova et al., 2016) mostly used LP measurements at 2 Hz frequency.
-The faceplate carried by Swarm as part of the Electric Field Instrument (EFI) has enabled the discovery of small-scale (down to 500 m length scale along the space-craft track) ionospheric irregularities.
-Also, the previous comparison of Swarm in situ measurements with ground-based radar observations was mostly a single case presentation.
-Zakharenkova et al. (2016) demonstrated that the gradual spatial separation between Swarm A, C and B would decrease the likelihood that all three satellites could capture ionospheric irregularity signatures in the same localized region or near a particular equipment installed on the ground such as ionosonde, radars, etc. Nevertheless, only one single case of comparison between Swarm and JULIA observation was provided by Zakharenkova et al. (2016).
+Most of the plasma plumes failed to reach altitudes > 600 km and, therefore, were not observed by DMSP satellites that orbited at an altitude of about 840 km.
+It is possible to compare in situ measurements made by Swarm and JULIA observations at altitudes of 460 km (Swarm A and C) and 510 km (Swarm B).
+In contrast to DMSP, Swarm allows a comparison of measurements from identical instruments at different altitudes and in different longitudinal sectors (Zakharenkova et al., 2016).
+Previous comparison of Swarm in situ measurements with ground-based radar observations (e.g. Zakharenkova et al., 2016) mostly used Langmuir Probe (LP) measurements at a 2 Hz frequency.
+The faceplate carried by Swarm as part of the electric field instrument (EFI) has enabled the discovery of small-scale (down to 500 m length along the spacecraft track) ionospheric irregularities.
+Moreover, the previous comparison of Swarm in situ measurements with groundbased radar observations was mostly a single-case presentation.
+Zakharenkova et al. (2016) demonstrated that the gradual spatial separation between Swarm A, C, and B would decrease the likelihood that all three satellites could capture ionospheric irregularity signatures in the same localized region or near particular equipment installed on the ground, such as ionosonde and radars.
+Nevertheless, only one single case of comparison between Swarm and JULIA observation was provided by Zakharenkova et al. (2016).

-In this paper, we quantitatively compared the in situ observations of ionospheric irregularities recorded by the Swarm satellites with ground-based measurements of plasma plumes made by the JULIA radar for the years from 2014 to 2018, to determine whether Swarm in situ observations can be used as indicators of the presence of plasma plumes and spread-F on the ground.
-The comparison is complemented with ionosonde measurements of spread-F over JRO.
+In this paper, we quantitatively compared the in situ observations of ionospheric irregularities recorded by the Swarm satellites with ground-based measurements of plasma plumes made by the JULIA radar for the years from 2014 to 2018 in order to determine whether Swarm in situ observations can be used as indicators of the presence of plasma plumes and spread F on the ground.
+The comparison is complemented by ionosonde measurements of spread F over the JRO.
 Booker and Wells (1938) observed echoes on ionograms from ionosonde observations and proposed that these echo signatures were originating from ionosphere disturbances.
-As far as we know, Wang et al. (2015) were among the first to make concurrent observations of strong range spread-F and ionospheric irregularities measured in situ using ROCSAT-1 satellite and they found that strong spread-F were caused by the ionospheric irregularities.
-However, ROCSAT-1 orbited at about 600 km altitude with 35° orbital inclination.
+As far as we know, Wang et al. (2015) were among the first to make concurrent observations of strong range spread F and ionospheric irregularities measured in situ using the ROCSAT-1 satellite; they found that strong spread F were caused by the ionospheric irregularities.
+However, ROCSAT-1 orbited at an altitude of about 600 km with a 35° orbital inclination.
 Therefore, we also compared the JULIA and Swarm observations of ionospheric irregularities with spread-F signatures recorded by an ionosonde colocated with the JULIA radar.
-To understand the range of altitude above sea level where ionospheric irregularities occur and the effect they have on ground observations, a comparison of in situ electron density variation with ground-based measurements over a long time is essential.
+To understand the range of altitude above sea level where ionospheric irregularities occur and the effect that they have on ground observations, a comparison of in situ electron density variation with groundbased measurements over a long time period is essential.

-This paper is organized in the following order: In Sect.
-2, the data and methods used in this study are described.
-In Sect.
-3, the results are presented and discussed.
-The findings of this study are summarized in Sect.
+This paper is organized as follows: in Sect.
+2, the data and methods used in this study are described; in Sect.
+3, the results are presented and discussed; and the findings of this study are summarized in Sect.
 4.

-2 Data and Methods
+2 Data and methods